Working with Paragraphs

 Some formatting objects like Font or ParagraphFormat support styles.
 A single built-in or user defined style is represented by a Style object that contains the corresponding style properties like name, base style, font and paragraph formatting of the style, and so on.

-The style separator can be added to the end of a paragraph using the Ctrl + Alt + Enter Keyboard Shortcut into MS Word.
+A style separator can be added to the end of a paragraph using the Ctrl + Alt + Enter Keyboard Shortcut into MS Word.
 This feature allows for two different paragraph styles used in one logical printed paragraph.
 If you want to some text from the beginning of a particular heading to appear in a Table of Contents but don’t want the entire heading in the Table of Contents, you can use this feature.
-Below code example shows how to insert style separator to put different paragraph styles.

 Borders are represented by the BorderCollection.
 This is a collection of Border objects that are accessed by index or by border type.
 Border type is represented by the BorderType enumeration.
 Some values of the enumeration are applicable to several or only one document element.
 For example, BorderType.BOTTOM is applicable to a paragraph or table cell while BorderType.DIAGONALDOWN specifies the diagonal border in a table cell only.